 Senior researcher for the study and founding director of the Center for Injury Epidemiology and Prevention at Columbia University Medical Center, Dr. Guohua Li, explains, “This is a very complex issue.
 It’s a sensitive balance, and the pros and cons of not driving need to be weighed on a case-by-case basis.”

 In some situations, restricting driving during specific conditions will ease the change into surrendering the keys completely.
 The senior’s medical professional ought to be spoken with first, naturally, and with his or her approval, try limiting driving during the nighttime, in bad weather, and in heavy traffic.

 Dr. Marian Betz, spokesperson for the American Federation for Aging Research, emphasizes the need for older persons to remain engaged in their community and to stay as mobile and socially involved as possible.
 Family members are asked to search for opportunities for their aging loved one to get involved in activities at a local senior center, exercise programs, volunteering, etc.

-JFS Care, top provider of senior care in Encino and the surrounding areas, offers a practical option: safe, reliable transportation and accompaniment services, allowing seniors the independence to continue to come and go as they please, while not placing themselves or other people in harm’s way.
+JFS Care, a top-rated Burbank home care provider for the surrounding areas, offers a practical option: safe, reliable transportation and accompaniment services, allowing seniors the independence to continue to come and go as they please, while not placing themselves or other people in harm’s way.
 We are aware of each senior’s preferred plan in order to reach desired destinations, allowing the senior to remain in full power over when and where to go.
 Contact us at (213) 383-2273 to learn more the health risks for seniors who stop driving and how we can help with professional senior care services.
 Click here to view our full service area.